chrishoward-au/file-frontmatter/README.md

-# File Frontmatter Plugin for Obsidian
+# File to Note Plugin for Obsidian

 This plugin automatically creates markdown notes with frontmatter for your files in Obsidian.